CABO DE GATA-NIJAR NATURAL PARK

 ACTIVITIES

 Land based activities in the park include walking, cycling, horse riding, climbing, bird watching and geological exploration.
-Water based activities include swimming, scuba diving, snorkelling, paddle boarding, wakeboarding, sailing and jet skiing.
+Water based activities include swimming, scuba diving, snorkelling, paddle boarding, kayaking, wakeboarding, sailing and jet skiing.

 BEACHES